lewisnkwo/personal-site/app/tutorials/001-what-really-happens-web-request.md

 So you wanted to treat yourself yesterday and decided to order a pizza online from your favourite chain.
-You've typed in a URL into your browser and hit **Enter**.
-You're then presented with your expected result as a web page in less than a few seconds.
-What goes on behind the scenes to achieve this?
+You typed in a URL into your browser and hit **Enter**.
+You were then presented with your expected result as a web page in less than a few seconds.
+What went on behind the scenes to achieve this?

 ### The process begins